Badger Class

 Welcome to the Badger class page.
 We are very excited to share with you events that happen throughout the school year.
 In Badger, the children are provided with the skills and knowledge required to become aspirational, curious and enthusiastic lifelong learners.

-This page has now been updated for Summer 2.
+This page has now been updated for Autumn 1.
 Please see the new Knowledge organisers, overview of this term’s learning, home learning project suggestions, weekly spelling patterns and new images of our written methods in maths.

 Curriculum news